linkml/linkml-datalog/docs/basics.md

 # Basics

+The linkml-dl wrapper works by executing the following steps:

- 1. Schema is compiled to Souffle DL problem (see generated schema.dl file)
+ 1. The schema is compiled to Souffle DL problem (see generated schema.dl file)
  2. Any embedded logic program in the schema is also added
  3. Data is converted to generic triple-like tuples (see `*.facts`)
- 4. Souffle executed
+ 4. Souffle is executed
  5. Inferred validation results turned into objects
+ 6. TODO: other inferred facts are incorporated back into objects

+## Compilation

 Assuming input like this: